derkan/nlog/README.md

 ### Console Formatter

-Console formatter is used to print plain logs to given `io.Writer`.
+Console formatter is used to print plain logs to given `io.WriteCloser`.

 | Option       | Default     | Description                       |
 | ------------ | ----------- | --------------------------------- |
 | `WithColor`  | `false`     | When enabled, prints colored logs |
 | `WithWriter` | `os.Stdout` | Where to log messages             |

+## TODO

+- Documentation
+- Tests
+- Bechmarks